ChessMax/test_upcoming_macros/README.md

-Small collection Dart macros - a new upcoming feature.
+Small collection of Dart macros - a new upcoming feature.
 Source code for my article.

 # SDK setup